 Where To Buy: These crackers are exclusive to Trader Joe’s stores, though we have seen some of these products on Amazon.
 You can use this TJ locator to find all the gluten-free crackers Trader Joe’s has to offer.

 Use this list to identify gluten-free crackers Wasa makes:

 - Gluten Free Sesame & Sea Salt

-Cross-Contamination: Wasa’s website didn’t have any information regarding how they avoid cross-contamination, so we reached out to them.
+Cross-Contact: Wasa’s website didn’t have any information regarding how they avoid gluten cross-contact, so we reached out to them.
 They responded to our email and said that their gluten-free products are made in a dedicated gluten-free area of a shared facility.
-They follow strict procedures for cleaning and sanitation of all equipment and have their employees follow specific hygiene standards to help prevent cross-contamination.
+They follow strict procedures for cleaning and sanitation of all equipment and have their employees follow specific hygiene standards to help prevent cross-contact.
 (Source: Email from Wasa)

 Where To Buy: Wasa’s product locator can help you find their GF crackers in your city or direct you to where you can buy them online.

 Use this list to find gluten-free Vans crackers: